umairsiddiquie/cvm-demo/README.md

 ## Orientation Registry Graph (ORG)

-The **Orientation Registry Graph (ORG)** maps the financial (UZ) ecosystem as spatiotemporal graph.
+The **Orientation Registry Graph (ORG)** maps the financial (Universal Zone) ecosystem as spatiotemporal graph.
 Financial actors central banks, custodians, protocols, smart contracts, and market participants—are represented as nodes.
 Edges are weighted by phase shifts $\Delta\theta_u$, representing timing distance, universal resonance, or decoherence between actors.

 ORG provides the topology layer for the ecosystem: capital flows are interpreted as geometric patterns across phase weighted graph rather than as isolated ledger entries.